nathandaly/natedaly.com/source/_posts/laravel-herd.md

 ## Conclusion

 Finally, the Herd application that sits neatly in your menu bar allows you to manage your PHP versions and NGINX configurations with ease.
 This was a little trickier with Valet and required you to use the terminal as well having to occasionally force PHP version changes by re-linking PHP.
-I can easily invision Herd becoming the go-to development environment for Laravel developers on MacOS.
-However if you're not convinced and you want to stick with Docker give [OrbStack](https://orbstack.dev/) a try.
+I can easily invision Herd becoming the go-to development environment for Laravel developers on macOS.
+However, if you're not convinced and you want to stick with Docker give [OrbStack](https://orbstack.dev/) a try.
 It's much faster than Docker Desktop and has a lot less overhead.